NOTE: (This is a follow-up to an Instagram post. Last updated: 5/25/23, 4:30 p.m. MST.)

 What You Should Do Next

-- Use a password manager to keep your accounts safe.
+2. Use a password manager to keep your passwords and accounts safe.
 Google has a free password manager.
 At Visibly Media we use LastPass.com, which has both a free and paid service.
+One of our partners uses BitWarden, which has a trial period (no freebie).
 Create a password that will only be used for the Password Manager – something you have never used.
-Make it a long one, 16-24 characters minimum (write it down and keep it safe).
+Make it a long one, 16-24 characters minimum (again, low-tech — write it down and keep it safe).

-- Download the accompanying Authenticator app.
-You may have to look in the Apple or Google store for the download.
-This is called 2-Factor Authentication, also known as 2FA.
-After you add your accounts to the app, as you log in to one, open the app and enter the provided code.
-You have about 30 seconds to enter the code; after this time the code expires and another code is provided.
+3. Download the accompanying Authenticator app.
+You may have to look in the Apple or Google store for the download; if you don’t find it in your store, check the product’s website.
+After you add your accounts to the app by scanning the platform’s QR code with the app, log in to them one at a time by opening the app and entering the 6-digit code from the Authenticator app.
+You have about 30 seconds to enter the code; after this time the code expires and another code is provided every 30 seconds or so until you log in successfully.

 As former president Ronald Reagan once said, “Trust, but verify.”
 Hackers are in it for themselves, no matter what B.S. they’re trying to sell you on, including lines like “oh, but your friend so-and-so gave me your contact info as a referral because you were hacked, too”.
 They have every desire to take every penny they want or think they’re owed and could care less what you lose.
 You’re right – it’s not great to think everyone could be a “bad guy” or “Stranger Danger”, but it’s better to be wary than lose your account.